Ranking the top 10 best FIFA soundtracks since the game began

 Picture Ronaldo dancing through defences while listening to Ricky Martin’s La Copa de la Vida, and ruefully grimace while thinking about David Beckham’s red card against Argentina during Tubthumping by Chumbawamba – surely one of the most football songs ever.

-The most recent outings have lacked many iconic moments, but kicking off a run of three editions from the last 10 years is a flurry of upbeat guitars, featuring The Strokes, The Vaccines, The Hives and Kasabian.
+The most recent outings have lacked many iconic moments, but kicking off a run of three editions in the 2010s is a flurry of upbeat guitars, featuring The Strokes, The Vaccines, The Hives and Kasabian.

 It’s essentially a decent Saturday at Reading and Leeds Festival.